legacysurvey/legacysurvey/pages/dr10/description.rst

 Changes in the Community Pipeline after `DR8`_ (in particular the switch to using star flats from the `Dark Energy Survey`_ instead of dark sky flats) created residual sky patterns in DECam images.
-These patterns exist in all three optical bands (:math:`grz`), with the :math:`z\hbox{-}\mathrm{band}` having the worst residuals.
-So, starting with DR9, we `correct DECaLS images to account for these residual sky patterns`_.
+These patterns are expected to exist in all optical bands with the :math:`z\hbox{-}\mathrm{band}` having the worst residuals.
+So, starting with `DR9`_, the Legacy Surveys `corrects DECam images to account for these residual sky patterns`_.

-In addition, a new set of fringe templates was created for DECam :math:`z\hbox{-}\mathrm{band}` images for DR9, with associated per-exposure fringe scale factors.
-For DR9, `these fringe templates and scale factors`_ replace the fringe correction applied by the Community Pipeline for DECam imaging in the :math:`z\hbox{-}\mathrm{band}`.
+In addition, starting with `DR9`_, a new set of fringe templates was created for DECam :math:`z\hbox{-}\mathrm{band}` images, with associated per-exposure fringe scale factors.
+These `fringe templates and scale factors`_ replace the fringe correction applied by the Community Pipeline for DECam imaging in the :math:`z\hbox{-}\mathrm{band}`.

-.. _`correct DECaLS images to account for these residual sky patterns`: ../sky
+.. _`corrects DECam images to account for these residual sky patterns`: ../sky
-.. _`these fringe templates and scale factors`: ../fringe
+.. _`fringe templates and scale factors`: ../fringe
 .. _`Source Detection`: #source-detection

 Tractor Catalogs